-The apostle Peter said that Paul’s letters were “hard to understand” at times.
-Many of us give our hearty Amen.
-But instead of running from hard passages, God blesses us with understanding as we, like Jacob, wrestle with God in his word.
+The apostle Peter said that Paul’s letters were “hard to understand” at times (2 Peter 3:16).
+Many of us give a hearty “Amen.”
+But instead of running from hard texts, if we dig deep and wrestle with difficult texts, we can find gold in God’s word.

 - What does it mean that Eve will be “saved through childbearing” (1 Timothy 2:13–15)?

 - Pastor John thinks that 1 Corinthians 3:15 helps us to understand what is meant in 1 Timothy 2:13–15).
 Do you see any connections between the verses?